Join the Friends of Hawaii Charities email list to receive tournament and charity updates!

 You are here

-Each January, the Sony Open in Hawaii attracts 144 of the world's greatest golf professionals to the island of Oahu.
-The signature fundraising event for Friends of Hawaii Charities, the 2013 Sony Open in Hawaii kicked off January 7-13 at Waialae Country Club.
+Each year, the Sony Open in Hawaii attracts 144 of the world's greatest golf professionals to the island of Oahu.
+The signature fundraising event for Friends of Hawaii Charities and the first full-field PGA TOUR event of the year, the next Sony Open in Hawaii will tee up January 12-18, 2015 at Waialae Country Club.

 Join our Email List